wrender/transferscripts/README.md

 # mirrorsync

-A simple set of scripts to automate the syncronization of various public repositories like apt, yum, pypi, & docker images.
+A simple set of scripts (Python modules) to automate the syncronization of various public repositories like apt, yum, pypi, & docker images.
+DNF is used for yum mirrors, apt-mirror is used for apt mirrors, SKOPEO is used for docker images, bandersnatch is used for Pypi.

 Please note this is a very interim solution.
 There is not a lot of error checking built into these scripts.
-DNF is used for yum mirrors, apt-mirror is used for apt mirrors, SKOPEO is used for docker images, bandersnatch is used for Pypi.

 ## How it works